Psychology Units 1 and 2

 Things to think about

 Successful students have a solid background in written literacy and a grasp of number manipulation and data analysis.
-Students are expected to dedicate 5 to 6 hours a week to study and be in regular contact with their teacher.
-Students are also expected to regularly participate in the online environment including forum posts, reading weekly announcements and participating in online lessons where possible.
+You are expected to dedicate 5 to 6 hours a week to study and be in regular contact with their teacher.
+You are also expected to regularly participate in the online environment including forum posts, reading weekly announcements and participating in online lessons where possible.

 Things you can do now